 Oriental rugs have long been considered as the ‘royalty of rugs’.
 In ancient times wool and silk area rugs were crafted for royal families who ruled the regions of Asia, China, Iran, Turkey and other Persian territories.

 Today, these decorative items for the floor have become more than just a floor embellishment.
 Many are passed down for generations and become heirlooms.
-Others are investment pieces purchased for their beauty, some are prayer rugs and others are just the perfect complement for a room in our house.
+Others are investment pieces purchased for their beauty, some are prayer rugs and others are just the perfect complement to a room in our house.

 Handmade rugs are religiously woven and crafted using fine wool and silk by artisans using skills that have been passed down for generations.
-A typical handmade 8X10 hand knotted wool rug can take 18 months or longer to make therefore these type of rugs are naturally more expensive than those manufactured by a machine.
+A typical handmade 8X10 hand-knotted wool rug can take 18 months or longer to make therefore these type of rugs are naturally more expensive than those manufactured by a machine.

-Handmade or Machine Made
+Hand-knotted or Machine Made

-Rugs are not all the same! – In this section we explore the construction of a hand-knotted rug.
-We also highlight characters of the imitation rugs; hand-tufted and machine made rugs.
+Rugs are not all the same! – In this section, we explore the construction of a hand-knotted rug.
+We also highlight characters of the imitation rugs; hand-tufted and machine-made rugs.